bcwaldon/klondike/README.md

 	```
 	ansible-playbook -e cluster=$CLUSTER cluster.yml
 	```

+Note: some environments require associating this VPC with the hosted zone in order to resolve the API hostname.

 Now your cluster is ready to go.
 Validate everything is working by querying the cluster for all nodes: